 Don’t Use Plastic or Vinyl Covers

-Plastic or vinyl covers block air, which could cause water to build up inside your system.
-The best type of fabric is one that’s breathable, like canvas or mesh.
+Plastic or vinyl covers block air, which could cause moisture to build up inside your system.
+The best type of fabric is one that allows airflow, like canvas or mesh.

 Related: How AC Repair & Maintenance Can Actually Save You Money